GENERAL INFORMATION: 503-823-7404

 1120 SW Fifth Ave, Suite 600, Portland, OR 97204

-When complete and online, the new underground reservoir will supply water to Portland’s west side and serve more than 360,000 people, including all downtown businesses and residents, 20 Portland public schools, three hospital complexes, more than 60 parks, and the Oregon Zoo.
+When complete and online, the new reservoir will supply water to Portland’s west side and serve more than 360,000 people, including all downtown businesses and residents, 20 schools, five hospital complexes, more than 60 parks, and the Oregon Zoo.

 |Removal of Stilling Tank inside Gatehouse 4||Within project site, by Gatehouse 4||X||X|

 |Modify Reservoir 4 concrete liner||Within Existing Reservoir 4||X||X|

 |Erosion Control (ongoing)||Within project site, by Existing Reservoirs 3 and 4||X||X||X||X||X|

 |Construct Upper and Lower Shoring Walls||Within project site, by Existing Reservoir 3||X||X||X||X|